-- Applied mechanics, including dynamics, mechanics of materials, computational mechanics - Energy systems, such as thermodynamics, fluid mechanics, and heat transfer - Manufacturing and design processes and systems, mechatronics, control systems - · Control Systems and mechatronics
+- Applied mechanics, including dynamics, mechanics of materials, computational mechanics - Control systems and mechatronics - Energy systems, such as thermodynamics, fluid mechanics, and heat transfer - Manufacturing and design processes and systems

 Mechanical Engineering graduates work throughout the spectrum of technology, as mechanical engineering is the most widely applicable field of engineering.
 Career paths range from small startups to the largest multinationals, from household solar-powered devices to artificial body parts to space stations.
 Almost all companies involved in technology can benefit from a mechanical engineer.
 For example, the most common undergraduate major of U.S. Nuclear Regulatory Commission employees is mechanical engineering.